Here are a Few Great Camp Cooking Knives that have their Place at the Campfire

 Ontario’s trio of Camp Plus kitchen folders hits a lot of other points right for fireside camping.
 The blades are thin, but they’re made with a soft steel that doesn’t feel like much of a risk around rough terrain; each knife is very lightweight and pretty comfortable considering the material and purpose they’re working with; and all three knives together end up being cheaper than every other knife on this article right now (with the exception of the Old Hickory butcher knife, which is also happens to be made by Ontario).

-None of these knives are going to be winning performance awards, although they do cut pretty well out of the box and that nameless stainless steel can take a pretty mean edge.
-But Ontario Knife Co. excels at making these absurdly tough, cost effective designs that somehow end up getting used twice as much as anything else I own.
+None of these knives are going to be winning performance awards, although they do cut pretty well out of the box and that plain 420 steel can take a pretty mean edge.
+But Ontario Knife Co. excels at making absurdly tough, cost-effective designs that somehow end up getting used twice as much as anything else I own.

 If he was telling us the steel in the knife is inferior as it will not hold an edge or that the steel is so hard its difficult to sharpen that would have been beneficial.
 However his only comment was “the blade isn’t all that sharp” which tells me he still writes mundane descriptions and drinks too much whisky.